Van Gogh in Arles: Explore his Provençal Artistic Adventure

 Painted after his hospitalization, this painting shows Van Gogh stoic, with a focused gaze, facing pain.
 The Japanese background reinforces the tension between order and chaos.

-🔵 Arles, source of stylistic transformation
+🔵 Arles, a source of stylistic transformation

-• solar yellows to celebrate life,
+• sunny yellows to celebrate life,

 • deep blues to convey introspection,